Bruno del Pino

 Del Pino previously competed in the 2024 Eurocup-3 season for MP Motorsport, where he finished third.
 He is the nephew of former Formula One driver, Pedro de la Rosa.

 Career

 Karting

 Del Pino began in competitive karting career in 2017.
 He entered various high-profile karting events such as the CIK-FIA World and European Championships.
-He had a best finish of fifth in the 2018 IAME Winter Cup in the X30 Mini category and 9th in the 2020 CIK-FIA European Championship.
-The Spaniard also finished in ninth in the 2021 WSK Open Cup in the OK category.
+He had a best finish of fifth in the 2018 IAME Winter Cup in the X30 Mini category and ninth in the 2020 CIK-FIA European Championship.
+Del Pino also finished in ninth in the 2021 WSK Open Cup in the OK category.

 Formula 4

 Del Pino made his Formula 4 debut in the 2022 F4 Spanish Championship with his uncle's team, Drivex School, partnering Maksim Arkhangelskiy and Gaël Julien.
 He finished the season in 16th with 24 points.

 Del Pino also represented Team Spain at the 2022 FIA Motorsport Games for the Formula 4 Cup, he qualified in 11th, came fifth in the qualifying race, and then came third in the main race.